 - 27.1 An impairment loss occurs when the carrying amount of an asset exceeds its recoverable amount.
-This section shall be applied in accounting for the impairment of all assets other than the following, for which other sections of this [draft] FRS establish impairment requirements: - (a) deferred tax assets (see Section 29 Income Tax). - (b) assets arising from employee benefits (see Section 28 Employee Benefits). - (c) financial assets within the scope of Section 11 Basic Financial Instruments or Section 12 Other Financial Instruments Issues. - (d) investment property measured at fair value (see Section 16 Investment Property). - (e) biological assets related to agricultural activity measured at fair value less estimated costs to sell (see Section 34 Specialised Activities).
+This section shall be applied in accounting for the impairment of all assets other than the following, for which other sections of this FRS establish impairment requirements: - (a) assets arising from construction contracts (see Section 23 Revenue); - (b) deferred tax assets (see Section 29 Income Tax); - (c) assets arising from employee benefits (see Section 28 Employee Benefits); - (d) financial assets within the scope of Section 11 Basic Financial Instruments or Section 12 Other Financial Instruments Issues; - (e) investment property measured at fair value (see Section 16 Investment Property); and - (f) biological assets related to agricultural activity measured at fair value less estimated costs to sell (see Section 34 Specialised Activities). - 27.1A This section shall not apply in accounting for the impairment of deferred acquisition costs and intangible assets arising from contracts within the scope of FRS 103 Insurance Contracts.